nosas/blog/toonvision/object_detection/article.md

 ## Object detection

 Object detection is a computer vision task of detecting instances of objects from pre-defined classes in images and videos.
-Specifically, object detection algorithms detect and draw a bounding box around each object.
+Specifically, object detection algorithms detect, label, and draw a bounding box around each object.

 <font style="color:red">TODO: Include row of ToonVision images: classification, classification + localization, object detection, instance segmentation</font>